Minted (film)

 Minted is an American documentary film directed, co-written, and produced by Nicholas Bruckman that examines the non-fungible token (NFT) digital art market, its $40 billion valuation peak in 2021, and its crash in 2022.
 The film follows artists, collectors, and critics to explore the NFT phenomenon.
 It premiered at the 2023 Tribeca Film Festival and was broadcast on PBS's Independent Lens on January 6, 2025, and had its streaming rights acquired by Netflix for select regions, including North America, the UK, Africa, and Australia/New Zealand, debuting on April 9, 2025.

 Synopsis

 The film explores the $40 billion NFT market, starting with Beeple’s $69 million sale of Everydays: The First 5000 Days at Christie’s.
-It follows artists like Beeple, Latasha Alcindor, and Nigerian twins Taslemat and Taesirat Yusuf, showing how NFTs enabled artists to bypass traditional markets.
+It follows artists like Beeple, Latasha Alcindor, and Nigerian twins Taslemat and Taesirat Yusuf, showing how NFTs enabled artists to bypass traditional art markets.
 The film also addresses NFT controversies, including speculative concerns, with critics like Andrew Chow and James Grimmelman.
 It covers the market’s 2021 boom and 2022-2023 crash, examining art, technology, and commerce.